How to Determine if a Rectangle is Perfect

 }

-This way, you can determine the coordinates of the bottom-left corner (X1, Y1)
+Now you have the bottom-left corner (X1, Y1)

 and the top-right corner (X2, Y2)